joennlae/tensorli/README.md

 # Tensorli

-Absolute minimalistic implementation of a GPT-like transformer using only `numpy`.
+Absolute minimalistic implementation of a GPT-like transformer using only `numpy` (<650 lines).

 The implementation includes:
 - Automatic differentiation